chiccomotta/Ormo/README.md

 ## TODO List:
 1. Generating sql script from class entities for tables creation
 2. Fix related entities cached issue (see ```QueryMany``` method in Ormo.cs)
+3. If cache is not injected use OrmoCache by default